Albaraanajjar/Eye-of-Horus-project/README.md

 please create some empty folders in source file(this motion is because github doesnt allow empty folders):
 1-create an empty folder named (test) containing another folder named (test), this foldr is for uploading images to preprocces it and enter to model(example put in github raspotidery)
-2-create an empty files named drone images for segmentation model this project runs succesfully on paython 3.7 and windows
+2-create an empty files named (drone_segementation_images) for segmentation model this project runs succesfully on paython 3.7 and windows

 # project design